Douglas Hondo: International career

 match by 14 runs.
 Four days later, in his next match he had the bowling figure of 4/45 against England in the same tournament.

 Hondo toured England in 2003 but did not do well.

 A series of back and hamstring injuries mean he has not played international cricket since January 2005.

 Coaching career

 Following a difference of opinion with Zimbabwe Cricket, (who insisted that four players sporting dreadlocks either had their hair cut or were dropped) Hondo made his way to England.

 He became Head Coach for Shepherd Neame league side Upminster CC and played in the Devon Cricket League, for Premier Side Sandford – in his first game he took 2 wickets for 10runs off 6 overs.

 In 2011 Hondo become Player/Coach for Two Counties Cricket Division 1 side Ipswich Cricket Club.
 After a successful campaign in 2011 Hondo will return in 2012 to resume his duties as both Player and Coach.

 In 2012 Hondo played for the Hawera United Cricket Club, in New Zealand over 2 seasons.

+He was appointed as fast-bowling coach at Essex County Cricket Club in December 2025, having had a temporary role at the club during that year's county season.